relsa228/btc-news-crawler/README.md

 # btc-news-crawler
-Crawler to data collecting for BTC quotes prediction
+A data crawler has been implemented for news resources and a quotes collector for BTC/USD prices.